kastiglione/lldb-helpers/README.md

 These helper functions place various criteria on a breakpoint.
 A simple example is to make a breakpoint stop only when called by a certain function.

+This library introduces the `criteria` alias, which just runs `breakpoint command add -F`.
+The examples in this document show the `criteria` command, but if you prefer, you can directly use `breakpoint command add -F` instead.

 The types of criteria are:

 1. [Caller](#caller)